Charli (album)

-Charli is the third studio album by British singer Charli XCX.
-It was released through Asylum and Atlantic Records UK on 13 September 2019.
+Charli is the third studio album by British singer Charli XCX, released on 13 September 2019 through Asylum and Atlantic Records UK.
 Charli was preceded by the singles "1999" with Troye Sivan, "Blame It on Your Love" featuring Lizzo, and "Gone" with Christine and the Queens, and "White Mercedes".
 Charli was also promoted by the promotional singles "Cross You Out" featuring Sky Ferreira, "Warm" featuring Haim, "February 2017" featuring Clairo and Yaeji, and "2099" also featuring Sivan.
 Musically, it has been described as avant-pop, electropop, futurepop, and hyperpop.

-The album was acclaimed by critics, who applauded the production and songwriting.
+The album received positive reviews from critics, who applauded the production and songwriting.
 Most reviewers praised the album's boldness, experimentation, and catchy melodies.
 The album was also supported by the Charli Live Tour, beginning in Atlanta on 20 September 2019 and concluding in Mexico City on 21 October 2020.

 Background and recording

 Executive producer A. G. Cook came up with the album title Charli.

 In 2017, Charli XCX was preparing to release her third studio album.
 However, a hacker managed to steal several demo tracks from her Google Drive and leaked them online.
 Fans gave the collection of leaks the unofficial title XCX World, though a title and track list was never finalised for the album.
 After the leaks, Charli XCX decided to scrap the entire project and make the album anew.

 After a series of monthly single drops in the summer of 2018, Charli XCX released the lead single of the album, "1999", in October 2018.
 Charli XCX and executive producer A. G. Cook continued recording the album in November 2018 at Flume's studio in Los Angeles, California.
 The project was initially intended to be the third release in a trilogy of mixtapes, following the release of Number 1 Angel and Pop 2.
 The title was to include the number "3", continuing the numbering motif, but the plan was never finalised.
 After two weeks of recording, Charli XCX decided that the work would instead be her third studio album.
 Recording continued in Eagle Rock from January to March 2019, where the majority of the album's songwriting and production took place.
 The song "White Mercedes" was recorded in Andrew Watt's home.
 After abandoning the idea of having "3" in the title, the working title for the album was Best Friends before Cook suggested the title Charli.